RAHAN-REZA/Fraud-Detection-System-for-E-commerce/README.md

 # Fraud-Detection-System-for-E-commerce
-Fraud Detection for E-commerce: Employing Python, ML, NLP, and Power BI, create an end-to-end analytics system.
+Working on-Fraud Detection for E-commerce: Employing Python, ML, NLP, and Power BI, create an end-to-end analytics system.
 Analyze transactions to prevent fraud, utilizing cloud computing for scalability.
 Deploy a robust solution for e-commerce security.